klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine.md

 If you want the previous document, please refer to [previous document](klaytn-virtual-machine-previous.md).

 v1.7.0 Protocol Upgrade - incompatible changes including **Istanbul** hard fork items and Klaytn's own items.
-It has been enabled from block number `#75373312`.
+It has been enabled from block number `#75373312` in case of Baobab network.
 Cypress mainnet will be subject to the same protocol upgrade in the next version.

 v1.7.3 Protocol Upgrade - incompatible changes including BaseFee **London** Hard-Fork item.
-It has been enabled from block number `#80295291`.
+It has been enabled from block number `#80295291` in case of Baobab network.
 Cypress mainnet will be subject to the same protocol upgrade in the next version.
 {% endhint %}